Research Branch

 If you are interested in doing research with the Maryland State Department of Education, either by using Maryland's data or collecting your own, please visit Doing Research with MSDE.

-Enrollment, attendance, graduation rate, assessment results, and other supporting data at the school, county, and state level is located on the Maryland Report Card website, and can be downloaded directly from that page.
+Enrollment, attendance, graduation rate, assessment results, and other supporting data at the school, county, and state levels are available on the Maryland Report Card and can be downloaded directly.

 Requests for school- or state-level data, or other data covered by the Maryland Public Information Act can be submitted with the Public Information Officer.